 Bar/Bat Mitzvah literally means, “son/daughter of the commandments.”
-The meaning behind the term indicates that one is “obligated to observe the commandments.”
+The more important implied meaning behind the term indicates that one is “obligated to observe the commandments.”
 Those called to read from the Torah for the first time are now considered old enough to understand and fulfill the mitzvot, commandments.
 This awareness marks the change from the child to the young adult.
-During the Congregation Albert Shabbat Morning Service, the Bar/Bat Mitzvah demonstrates that he/she is able to join and strengthen the adult religious community by leading prayer and study.
+During the Congregation Albert Shabbat Morning Service, the Bar/Bat Mitzvah demonstrates that he/she is able to join and strengthen the adult Jewish community by leading prayer, reading Torah and teaching the congregation.

 Entrance into the B’nai Mitzvah program has several requirements:

 Student must be currently enrolled in Congregation Albert’s School of Jewish Studies and be in good standing with his/her attendance and academics.

 Student must have a reading proficiency of Hebrew (decoding)

 Students and parents must attend the pre- B’nai Mitzvah activities occurring during the 5th, 6th & 7th grade years.

 The student and family must regularly attend weekly Shabbat Morning Services when their Bar/Bat Mitzvah studies begin.

 Student must be thirteen or near thirteen years of age at the time of the service.
 Please note that thirteen is only the minimum age.
 Students who are older than thirteen may also become Bar/Bat Mitzvah provided they meet all of the other requirements.

 The formal preparation begins approximately one year before the date of the service where the student will celebrate becoming a Bar/Bat Mitzvah.